-WHMCS gives you a wide variety in options for the support you provide to your clients.
-This article goes over the options and some basic setup of the support options available in WHMCS.
+WHMCS gives you a wide variety of options for the support you provide to your clients.
+This article goes over the options and some basic setups of the support options available in WHMCS.

 This page lets you view, add, edit, and remove different departments your clients can reach out to for support.

 To add a new support department, click the Add New Department button, fill out the following form and click Add New Department.

 - Department Name: The name of the department.

 - Email Address: The email address for the department.

 - Assigned Admin Users: Specifies which admins belong to the department.

 - Clients Only: Specifies if only registered clients can create tickets to this department.